MD-Nayeem909/B12A10-FoodLover-client/README.md

 User logs in using Firebase

-Firebase returns secure token
+Firebase returns a secure token

-Token is sent to backend during API calls
+Token is sent to the backend during API calls

 Protected routes require authentication (React Router v7)